Filter Options

 How much will this safari cost?

 “Here in Chobe, an upper limit would be around US$870 per person per day.
 If you’re traveling alone, it may cost more than that.
 The cost of the single supplement is rarely less than 75% of the price for two people traveling together.
 Packages do vary greatly for Chobe luxury safaris, but as a general guide, prices in Botswana are generally higher than elsewhere in Africa.
-Partly that has to do with the remoteness of much of the accommodation, as costs for supplying the more remote lodges and camps are sky-high.
+Partly that has to do with the remoteness of much of the accommodations, as costs for supplying the more remote lodges and camps are sky-high.
 It’s also because Chobe, as elsewhere in Botswana, has some of the most luxurious and most exclusive safari possibilities anywhere on the continent.
 It is, of course, possible to enjoy a luxury Chobe safari for less, although the more you pay, the more likely you are to be staying somewhere that is not only supremely comfortable but also has plenty of the wow factor.”

 6